 </section>

-Beyond that, we also need to define the height of the container and, of course, set the property overflow: scroll to allow scrolling.
+Beyond that, you also need to define the height of the container and, of course, set the property overflow: scroll to allow scrolling.
 The CSS looks like this:

 .scroll-container {